wiiw slashes 2020 growth forecast for CESEE to just 1.1% | bne IntelliNews

 2020 is expected to be the worst year for economies in Central, Southeast and Eastern Europe (CESEE) since the global financial crisis of the late 2000s, according to radically revised economic forecasts from the Vienna Institute for International Economic Studies (wiiw).

-A growing number of countries across the region are already on lockdown.
+A growing number of countries across the region are already on lockdown as governments seek to contain the spread of the coronavirus (COVID-19).
 While no country in the region has yet seen an outbreak on the scale of those in China, Italy or Iran, the number of infections are increasing rapidly day by day with a knock-on effect on economies.

 As of March 17, the largest number of infections in the region was in Czechia, where the total has already reached 383, followed by Slovenia (253), Estonia (225), Poland (205) and Romania (184).

-“The fallout from the coronavirus [COVID-19] is already impacting production networks, and substantially restricting activity in sectors such as tourism, aviation, energy and manufacturing.
+“The fallout from the coronavirus is already impacting production networks, and substantially restricting activity in sectors such as tourism, aviation, energy and manufacturing.
 Reported cases in Europe are increasing daily, and economic life is heavily disrupted,” says the report from wiiw released on March 17.

-The think-tank has prepared four scenarios for the economic impact of the coronavirus, ranging from its pre-coronavirus baseline, to a ‘mild’ (best-case), a ‘medium’, and a ‘severe’ (worst-case) scenario.
+The think tank has prepared four scenarios for the economic impact of the coronavirus, ranging from its pre-coronavirus baseline, to a ‘mild’ (best-case), a ‘medium’, and a ‘severe’ (worst-case) scenario.

 However, wiiw economists warn, “given the events of recent days, the ‘severe’ scenario has become the most likely”.
 Under this scenario, wiiw projects that the spread of the virus can be contained by mid-2020, and that a strong and co-ordinated policy response is enacted by the world’s major economies.